osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 All configuration and log files are renamed and moved.
 The files are renamed according to the timestamp of removal, for example `FileName.json_removed_yyyy-MM-dd--hh-mm-ss`.

-Configuration files will be moved to the following location:
+Configuration files are moved to the following location:

    **Windows:** `%programdata%\OSIsoft\Adapters\AdapterName\AdapterName\Configuration\Removed`

    **Linux:** `/usr/share/OSIsoft/Adapters/AdapterName/AdapterName/Configuration/Removed`

-Log files will be moved to the following location:
+Log files are moved to the following location:

    **Windows:** `%programdata%\OSIsoft\Adapters\AdapterName\AdapterName\Logs\Removed`